abdulhaqkhatai/habbu/DEPLOYMENT.md

 # Deployment guide

 This repository contains a Vite React frontend (root) and a Node/Express backend in `server/`.
+# Deployment guide

+This repository contains a Vite React frontend (root) and a Node/Express backend in `server/`.

 Recommended approach:
 - Deploy the frontend to Vercel (static build).